oroinc/platform/src/Oro/Bundle/UIBundle/Resources/doc/reference/client-side/search-api-accessor.md

 **Kind**: instance method of <code>[SearchApiAccessor](#module_SearchApiAccessor)</code>
 <a name="module_SearchApiAccessor#formatResult"></a>
 ### searchApiAccessor.formatResult(response) ⇒ <code>Object</code>
-Formats response before it will be sent out from this API accessor.
+Formats response before it is sent out from this api accessor.
 Converts it to form
 ``` javascipt
 {